jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/localization.rst

         }
     }

-Customize localization from Omnia admin app
+Override localization in the Omnia admin app
 --------------------------------------------------

-End users can change the localized strings using Omnia admin app at **System > Localization**
+End users can change the localized strings using the Omnia admin app at **System > Localization**

 .. note::
     Once a localized string has been changed in the admin app it will not be updated when a newer version of extension package is deployed.
 To make get the latest version of the localization users need to undo the customization.
 On the otherhand, when an extension package is removed all customization will also be removed.